Performed by Helen Norton (Fair City, The Heiress) and Rose Henderson (Fair City, Father Ted) and Directed by Deirdre Molloy

 Writer Rose Henderson has come up with something fresh and often very funny.
 There’s the class reunion where Mrs. T assures her friends that she won’t say a word about her wonderful children, but can chatter about nothing else.
 That’s followed by a demonstration of Mrs. T’s ability to slip into her ‘yogic state’ at will.
 The personal griefs she unburdens on Ruby are treated more seriously, but there’s an irrepressible quality to Mrs. T’s laments, lit by unsettling flashes of honesty.
 Henderson’s first play, deftly directed by Deirdre Molloy, is a lively, irreverent piece of writing.

-Lucy White Metro 22 April ****
+Lucy White Metro 22 April 2008

 Initially threatened by loud drumming from Grafton Street, Ruby Tuesday found its own rhythm, weaving real-time conversations between the two women with seamless flashbacks – a pile of laundry was fashioned very convincingly into a bawling babe in arms when new-mother Mrs. T recalled a touching phone call with her own mum.
 Rose Henderson wrote and stars, playing Mrs. T down to a, well, tea.
-Inspired by women who work in the home, Henderson has mingled her own personal experiences with poetic licence for a heart-wrming tale of friendship in unlikely places.
+Inspired by women who work in the home, Henderson has mingled her own personal experiences with poetic license for a heart-warming tale of friendship in unlikely places.
 Helen Norton meanwhile plays the pragmatic Ruby without ever resorting to working-class caricature.
 Mrs. T might be just another middle-aged wife/mother/daughter trying to reclaim her identity after the kids have flown the nest but her plight is touchingly handled.
 Issues of dieting, absent husbands, miscarriage, moody children and self-help books may point towards a very specific demographic, but the performances ensure Ruby Tuesday is a little gem anyone can enjoy.

-Sara Keating Sunday Business Post 27 April ***
+Sara Keating Sunday Business Post 27 April 2008 ***